goharbor/website/README.md

 In general, all PRs should be made against the `master` branch to update the edge version of the docs.
 If you are making a change that also affects released versions, indicate which release branches to update in your PR so the website maintainers can backport your changes.

 If you are making a change that is specific to a single released version of documentation, make a PR against that branch (`release-X`).
+For example, if you are fixing something specific to v2.1.0 you should make a PR against the release-2.1.0 branch only.
+If you are fixing something that impacts v2.1.0 docs and all future versions, you should make the PR against the `master` branch and so the change can also be backported to the v2.1.0 docs.

 A preview of your changes is viewable through the Netlify preview linked in the PR tests.
 Use this to verify that your changes look good before asking the maintainers for a review.
 When updating the edge version make sure you add `/docs/edge/` to the preview URL to see your changes.